Passive-Coder/Memory-game/README.md

 # Memory-game
 url: https://memory-game-git-main-passive-coders-projects.vercel.app

-Capstonen project for frontend development.
+Capstone project for frontend development.
 Just a memory card game but in a fancy presentation